Frequently Asked Questions

 • KIPP schools employ mission-driven teachers from diverse racial and socioeconomic backgrounds and constantly help them improve their craft with supportive professional development programs and personal coaching.

-KIPP schools comply with any applicable state and federal laws, and certification requirements for public charter school teachers vary by state.
+KIPP schools comply with any applicable local, state, and federal laws, and certification requirements for public charter school teachers vary by state.
 While many KIPP schools look for candidates with at least two years of prior teaching experience, several schools offer programs designed specifically for new teachers.

 To apply to teach in a KIPP school, start here.